 How can I prepare my business for venture debt?

-In contrast to equity capital and bank debt, venture debt growth capital protects the equity of existing shareholders, provides a lower cost of capital, and delivers a faster funding process.
-It is important to note, however, that this debt must be repaid over a predetermined fixed term, which can impact on business cash flow.
-Thus, when meeting with investors, it is important for companies to be able to show strong growth momentum.
+In contrast to equity capital and bank debt, growth capital in the form of venture debt protects the equity of existing shareholders, provides a lower cost of capital and delivers a faster funding process.
+It is important to note, however, that this debt must be repaid over a predetermined fixed term, which can impact on a company’s cash flow.
+This means that, when management teams meet investors, it is important that they can show strong momentum in terms of growth.

-- The roll-out of new sites
+- Opening new sites

-- Extending a business’s cash runway
+- Extending a firm’s cash runway

 - Providing working capital

-- Increasing staff numbers
+- Hiring more staff

 - Product development